-Amy is an art advisor to private collectors and institutions of various categories, with an emphasis on Impressionist, modern, contemporary, and Chinese art.
+Amy is an art adviser to private collectors and institutions of various categories, with an emphasis on Impressionist, modern, contemporary, and Chinese art.
 After graduating from Princeton, Amy joined Christie’s New York where she helped clients with research, acquisition, selling, and curation until 2022.

 In addition to her Ph.D. in art and archaeology from Princeton, Amy also received a B.S. in mechanical engineering from the University of California, San Diego, an M.A. in East Asian Studies from Stanford University, and an M.A. in art history from both Columbia University and Princeton University.